Barracks Arch: Demolition of the Barracks and retention of the arch

 The Government intended to demolish the Barracks to facilitate the building of the Mitchell Freeway after the departments moved to their new location.
 The Royal Western Australian Historical Society formed a Barracks Defence Council in 1961, and joined the public outcry against demolition in 1966.
 The Barracks Defence Council worked to keep the arch and five bays of windows either side, and at worst, keep only the gateway and towers.
 Meanwhile, demolition proceeded, with the third and fourth bays of windows demolished and rubble cleared.

 Opinion polls were conducted to gauge the public's preferences.
 A March 1966 poll by radio station 6IX received 2,747 votes to retain the arch and 59 votes for demolition.
 The West Australian newspaper's July poll recorded 9,681 votes for retention and 1,345 against.
 Cabinet authorised a Gallup poll, which showed 49% of votes for retention, 35% against, 11% no opinion, and 5% for moving the arch elsewhere.
 Premier David Brand interpreted the results as indecisive, and declared parliament would decide on the arch's fate on a non-party basis.
 The motion to demolish the arch was defeated on 19 October 1966, by 26 votes to 18.

 The Barracks Arch blocks the otherwise unobstructed view from Parliament House down the length of St Georges Terrace and conversely of Parliament House from St Georges Terrace.
 The arch is within the precinct where parliament itself has planning jurisdiction in priority to the local government, the City of Perth, and it was intended that demolition of the arch would provide unobstructed views.
 That intention was a prime argument advanced in favour of the demolition.

 The Public Works Department retained the arch and landscaped the surrounding area.

 Over time, conservation plans have worked to keep the structure managed and preserved.

 The conflict over the Barracks is a point where some organizations measure the start and their progress as effective political force in conservation battles.

+Appraisal

+Writing of the arch in his 1999 memoir, Bagman to Swagman, British businessman and property developer Alistair McAlpine, criticised the earlier demolition of the barracks:

+The gateway stands lonely, lost, irrelevant, a rebuke to the Western Australian parliamentarians who were responsible for an architectural tragedy.
+I do not refer to the loss of the fine buildings in St Georges Terrace – that loss was due only to the natural course of commerce, ignorance and the short-sighted pursuit of greed – but rather to the pulling down of the Barracks, an impediment to the view from Parliament House.